kwpexi/kwpexi.github.io/_posts/2022-05-03-scrapy-tutorial.md

 ```python
 import scrapy
 ```
+To scrape a website, we need to write a spider that will crawl a site and extract the data.
+Spiders are classes that you will have to define to make the initial request to the site, follow links in the pages and parse the downloaded page content to extract data.

-We want to create three distinct parsing methods.
-The first enables us to get to the Cast & Crew page from the movie's IMDB page:
+In our case, we are interested in scraping data from an actor's page based on their involvement in a specific movie.
+We first need to define methods that will enable us to follow links from the initial movie's IMDB page to get to the Cast & Crew page:

 ```python
  def parse(self,response):